 Every other month, alternating with the Marathon, ICC and the Tomato managers present the Championships!
 There are events for determining a unique ICC Champion of the year in the following disciplines:February : 1 0 Bullet schedule

-Those events start always at the first weekend of even months.
+Those events start always at the second weekend of even months.
+Exception is the Thematic Blitz.
+This event often starts in the first weekend of the month.

 There will be six qualifier tournaments, starting Saturday and ending Thursday.
 The starting times are chosen such that players from all time zones should get a chance to play in at least one qualifier and are as follows:Saturday 14:00